Akiz-Ivanov/fullstackopen/README.md

 # Full Stack Open

-Exercises and solutions for the [Full Stack Open](https://fullstackopen.com) course, built with React and modern web development tools.
+Exercises and solutions for the [Full Stack Open](https://fullstackopen.com) course.

 ---